gdi-de/apworkshop2026_ldtutorial/Trinkwasserbrunnen.md

 > We choose **[https://gdi-de.github.io/apworkshop2026_ldtutorial/ont#](https://gdi-de.github.io/apworkshop2026/ont#)** as our vocabulary namespace.

 > [!CAUTION]
 > Publishing a vocabulary and managing an organization's vocabulary should be taken seriously.
 At best, people should discuss missing properties with their agency and work together to define missing vocabularies centrally or in a collaborative setting.
-Hosting a vocabulary in the same repository as the data it describes is usually a bad practice and is taken for this tutorial only for the sake of simplicity.
+Hosting vocabulary in the same repository as the data it describes is usually a bad practice, and this tutorial does so only for the sake of simplicity.

 ## Classification of the dataset